redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 docker run -it my-redstone-node
 ```
 #### Verify
-There are 2 main things that your node need to do:
+There are 2 main things that your node needs to do:
 ##### 1. Save prices on Arweave
 To verify if prices are being saved on Arweave, navigate to [https://viewblock.io/arweave/address/YOUR_ADDRESS.](https://viewblock.io/arweave/address/YOUR_ADDRESS)
 You should see some transactions with tag `app` and value `Redstone` ~20 minutes after the node running.